muratk3n/thirdwave/en/2014/02/is-earth-fked.md

 Werner made his way through the throng of 24,000 earth and space scientists at the Fall Meeting of the American Geophysical Union, held annually in San Francisco [..
 I]t was Werner’s own session that was attracting much of the buzz.
-It was titled “Is Earth F**ked?” (full
+It was titled “Is Earth F--ked?” (full
-title: “Is Earth F**ked?
+title: “Is Earth F--ked?
 Dynamical Futility of Global Environmental Management and Possibilities for Sustainability via Direct Action Activism”).